Telex in The UK and Teleprinters I Remember

 British Telecom Puma teleprinter

-On an aside, the Royal Signals Museum in Blandford Camp, Dorset tells us that the Trend teleprinters were the last teleprinters used by the Royal Signals.
-Source: Royal Signals Museum.
-Online PDF file.
+On an aside, the Royal Signals Museum in Blandford Camp, Dorset, tells us that the Trend teleprinters were the last teleprinters used by the Royal Signals.
+Source: History of Signalling In 100 Objects – The Trend Teleprinter.
+PDF file.

-I recently visited this museum and viewed a sand-coloured Trend 360 teleprinter on display.
-Interestingly, the associated description told me that the British Army commissioned some of these Trend teleprinters to be sand-coloured for use during one of the Gulf Wars.
-The associated image was kindly supplied by the Royal Signals Museum.
+On 21 August 2025, I made a second visit to this fascinating museum and viewed a sand-coloured Trend 560 teleprinter on display.
+Interestingly, the associated description told me that the British Army commissioned some of these Trend teleprinters to be sand-coloured for use during the 1991 Gulf War.

 ITT 6100 ADX Message Switching Unit

-In the early 1980s I worked as a temp for 3 years in Brown & Root’s Wimbledon office in south west London.
+In the early 1980s, I worked as a temp for three years at Brown & Root’s Wimbledon office in south-west London.
 This was a busy telex room dealing with the company’s worldwide oil and gas exploration.

-The company had an ITT 6100 ADX message switching unit off-site in their Colliers Wood office, also in south west London.
-The 6100 ADX was linked up to the telex room in Wimbledon and telex messages there were inputted via VDU terminals with separate keyboards.
+The company had an ITT 6100 ADX message switching unit off-site in their Colliers Wood office, also located in southwest London.
+The 6100 ADX was linked to the telex room in Wimbledon, and telex messages there were inputted via VDU terminals with separate keyboards.

 The 6100 ADX message switching exchange was introduced in 1979.
 Source: STC Corporate Milestones.

-The telex operators in the Wimbledon office had nothing to do with operation of the ADX (short for automatic data exchange) unit.
-One had to purely learn how route a telex message using a combination of destination shortcodes and wild telex (see the section below for an explanation of these terms), using correct syntax via the VDU unit.
+The telex operators in the Wimbledon office had no involvement in the behind-the-scenes operation of the ADX (short for Automatic Data Exchange) unit.
+One had to learn how to route a telex message purely by using a combination of destination routing codes and wild telex notation (see the section below for an explanation of these terms), and by adhering to correct syntax via the VDU unit.

 How Message Rejects Were Handled